|Location||Operator||CTP Consolidation Entity||Other JV Participants|

 Appraisal and Development

 With the commissioning of the Dingo Gas Field and Pipeline culminating in the granting of the Consent to Operate, the Dingo Gas Sales Agreement became unconditional with commencement starting 1 April 2015.

-Additional wells may be required to increase rates and service additional gas sales contracts.
+Additional wells may be required to increase rates and service gas sales contracts.

-As part of arrangements in the purchase of Central’s interest in Mereenie Oil and Gas Field, Central has acquired 100% interest and Operatorship of 20 graticular blocks excised from the Joint Venture with Santos in EP 82 surrounding the Dingo Gas Field .
-This area of 1,492 km2, referred to as EP 82DSA (Dingo Satellite Area), contains several leads identified on the existing sparse seismic grid as well as the Orange structure where gas was discovered in the Arumbera A1 Sandstone in Orange 2 in 1984.
+As part of arrangements in the purchase of Central’s interest in Mereenie Oil and Gas Field, Central (Operator) has a 100% interest in 20 graticular blocks excised from the Joint Venture with Santos in EP 82 surrounding the Dingo Gas Field.
+This area of 1,492 km², referred to as EP 82DSA (Dingo Satellite Area), contains several leads identified on the existing sparse seismic grid as well as the Orange structure where gas was discovered in the Arumbera A1 Sandstone in Orange 2 in 1984.
 The proposed Orange 3 well, which is planned to air-drill the Arumbera Formation (drilled with conventional mud-based system and flowed gas to surface in Orange-2 at sub-commercial rates) and the Pioneer and Areyonga formations which flowed gas from the Ooraminna structure to the east.
 The Orange 3 well will target 401 PJ of mean prospective resource across these three formations, with FID expected following results from the Dingo Deep exploration well, to be drilled in mid 2022.

-Exploration opportunities beneath Dingo Gas Field or in satellite structures as well as at undrilled deeper reservoir levels in the Waterhouse Anticline have the potential to add significant reserves and value by levering off the infrastructure now owned by Central.
+Exploration opportunities beneath Dingo Gas Field or in satellite structures as well as at undrilled deeper reservoir levels in the Orange structure have the potential to add significant reserves/resources and value by leveraging off the infrastructure now owned by Central.